shashikg/WhisperS2T/README.md

 - 🎙️ **Easy Integration of Custom VAD Models:** Seamlessly add custom Voice Activity Detection (VAD) models to enhance control and accuracy in speech recognition.
 - 🎧 **Effortless Handling of Small or Large Audio Files:** Intelligently batch smaller speech segments from various files, ensuring optimal performance.
 - ⏳ **Streamlined Processing for Large Audio Files:** Asynchronously loads large audio files in the background while transcribing segmented batches, notably reducing loading times.
 - 🌐 **Batching Support with Multiple Language/Task Decoding:** Decode multiple languages or perform both transcription and translation in a single batch for improved versatility and transcription time.
+(Best support with CTranslate2 backend)
 - 🧠 **Reduction in Hallucination:** Optimized parameters and heuristics to decrease repeated text output or hallucinations.
+(Some heuristics works only with CTranslate2 backend)
 - ⏱️ **Dynamic Time Length Support (Experimental):** Process variable-length inputs in a given input batch instead of fixed 30 seconds, providing flexibility and saving computation time during transcription.
+(Only with CTranslate2 backend)